Which Types of Drags Are Suitable for a Geotextile or Fiber Footing Blend?

 3. A roller on the back – the roller re-compresses the footing to leave a consistent & stable yet slightly fluffy surface layer for the ideal finish.
 Without a roller, the drag will leave a looser finish that is less ideal.

-Here are some examples of Drags that will NOT work well with a Synthetic Surface
+Here are some examples of types of Drags that will NOT work well with a Synthetic Surface

 A chain drag is not a suitable option for maintaining a geotextile or fiber surface.